prestontw/bazel-rust-guided-experiment/src/README.md

 "incorrect" directory structure, using the wrong `bazel` rules, etc. Where I tried something that didn't work, I will point it out as a kind of warning sign.

-> :eyes: And I will point out places that might be problems in the future, or,
+> 👀 And I will point out places that might be problems in the future, or,
 > in general, interesting things that you should think about to keep reading
 > interactive.

-> :facepalm: And I will respond like this when I made the wrong decision or ran
+> 🤦‍♂️ And I will respond like this when I made the wrong decision or ran
 > into a sharp edge.

 ## Motivation---Why Bazel?